18 Best Japanese Snacks You Will Never Have Enough Of!

 #6 Caramel Corn Snacks

-This best-selling Japanese snack was first introduced in the 1970s by Tohato Inc and consists of light airy corn puffs glazed with a thin layer of sweet caramel and mixed with roasted peanuts for a hint of umami flavour.
-Caramel Corn’s iconic bright red packaging and cute cartoon mascot also makes this snack instantly recognisable on supermarket shelves!
+This best-selling Japanese snack was first introduced in the 1970s by Tohato Inc. Caramel Corn Snacks consist of light airy corn puffs glazed with a layer of sweet caramel and mixed with roasted peanuts for a hint of umami flavour.
+Caramel Corn’s iconic red packaging and cartoon mascot make it recognisable on supermarket shelves!

 #7 Kinoko No Yama

-In Japanese ‘kinoko no yama’ literally means mushroom mountain and it’s a popular snack by Meiji that is shaped like a little mushroom, with a crunchy Japanese biscuit stem and a chocolate mushroom cap.
+In Japanese "kinoko no yama" literally means mushroom mountain.
+It’s a popular snack by Meiji that is shaped like a little mushroom, with a crunchy Japanese biscuit stem and a chocolate mushroom cap.
 This addictive snack also comes in other delicious flavours such as white chocolate, caramel and sweet potato.

 #8 Shiroi Koibito

-Shiroi Koibito or ‘white lovers’ is one of the best Japanese sweet snacks originating from Hokkaido, Japan.
-Shiroi Koibito is made up of a layer of delicious white chocolate sandwiched between two pieces of melt-in-your-mouth biscuits and is one of the most famous souvenirs for visitors to bring home from Japan.
+Shiroi Koibito or "white lovers" is one of the best Japanese sweet snacks originating from Hokkaido, Japan.
+It is made up of a layer of delicious white chocolate sandwiched between two pieces of melt-in-your-mouth biscuits.
+It is one of the most famous souvenirs for visitors to bring home from Japan.
 There’s even a Shiroi Koibito theme park in Hokkaido!

 #9 Cartoon-themed Snacks

-The Japanese love a good collaboration, with snack brands often teaming up with popular anime to produce unique cartoon-themed snacks with sweets, chocolates, biscuits and more.
+The Japanese love a good collaboration with snack brands often teaming up with popular anime.
+The result is unique cartoon-themed snacks with sweets, chocolates, biscuits and more.
 Often these snacks will also contain cards, stickers and other collectibles for anime lovers to rack up and build a prized collection.
-Popular cartoons with their own themed snacks include Ultraman, Pokemon, Dragonball, Hello Kitty and many more.
+Popular cartoons with themed snacks include Ultraman, Pokemon, Dragonball, Hello Kitty, and more.

 #10 Dorayaki

-Dorayaki is a well-known traditional Japanese snack made from sandwiching sweet red bean paste between two honey pancakes.
-This delicately sweet snack is miniature in size and is popular with the young and old alike.
+Dorayaki is a well-known traditional Japanese snack.
+It is made by sandwiching sweet red bean paste between two honey pancakes.
+This delicately sweet snack is miniature and is popular with the young and old alike.
 It’s even the snack of choice and a featured plot device for Doraemon, the cartoon robot cat from one of Japan’s most famous mangas.

 #11 Taiyaki

 Taiyaki is a Japanese snack that is golden and crispy on the outside and subtly sweet on the inside!
-Taiyaki is uniquely shaped like a fish (as ‘tai’ refers to a type of Japanese seabream) and is a well-loved Japanese street food.
-Made with a waffle-like exterior and traditionally filled with sweet azuki red bean paste, modern versions also include fillings such as custard or chocolate.
-I am always on the look out for Samanco ice cream Taiyaki when I'm looking for a cold, sweet treat.
+Taiyaki is uniquely shaped like a fish (as "tai" refers to a type of Japanese seabream) and is a well-loved Japanese street food.
+It is made with a waffle-like exterior and is traditionally filled with sweet azuki red bean paste.
+Modern versions also include fillings such as strawberry, custard or chocolate.
+We are always on the lookout for Samanco ice cream Taiyaki when we are looking for a cold, sweet treat.

 #12 Daifuku Mochi

-Hailing from Japan, daifuku mochis are small, round glutinous rice cakes stuffed with a sweet filling and one of my favourite types of mochi.
+Hailing from Japan, daifuku mochis are small, round glutinous rice cakes stuffed with a sweet filling and are one of our favourite types of mochi.
 Fillings include red bean, cream cheese, chestnuts and even ice cream!
 The combination of a soft, chewy outer layer and cold, creamy ice cream on the inside has proven a hit for brands like Yukimi Daifuku.
-This delicious dessert is also given as gifts as the name ‘daifuku mochi’ literally means ‘great luck rice cake’.
+This delicious dessert is also given as gifts as the name "daifuku mochi" literally means "great luck rice cake".

 #13 Dried Seaweed

-Dried seaweed is one of the most popular Japanese snacks and features prominently in a Japanese daily diet.
-Rich in vitamin and minerals, these healthy Japanese snacks are often roasted and lightly salted, with a crispy texture and savoury, umami flavour.
+Dried seaweed is one of the most popular Japanese snacks.
+When considered alongside many types of Japanese seaweed, it features prominently in a Japanese diet.
+Rich in vitamins and minerals, these healthy Japanese snacks are often roasted and lightly salted.
+They also have a crispy texture and savoury, umami flavour.
 These days, dried seaweed snacks also come in different flavours such as wasabi and sesame.
-I love these as a snack when I'm looking to diet or eat healthily.
+We love these as a snack when we are looking to diet or eat healthily.

 → Shop now